 When you focus to infinity, you are essentially doing the opposite.
 You choose a subject off in the distance so that you can create a much wider field of focus.
 This way, everything that you see in the frame will be in focus, regardless of how far away it is.

-If your lens has the infinity symbol on it, you can easily line the focus ring up with the infinity symbol.
+If your lens has the infinity sign on it, you can easily line your lens’s focus ring up with the infinity symbol.
 It is much easier with a manual focus lens.
 When you have an automatic focus lens, you can follow the process for the Nikon 18-55mm lens.
 Find something in the distance at least 100 feet away, open your lens all the way, and lock it.

 People generally focus to infinity when they want to take a photo of something in the distance, but you can use it anytime you want to.
 There are a few instances where most photographers prefer this tactic.

-Often they use it to shoot landscapes.
-These types of photographs are more interesting when they have more detail, and focusing to infinity allows the most detail in this type of shot.
+Often they use it when shooting landscapes.
+These types of photographs are more interesting when they have more detail, and focusing to infinity allows the most detail in landscape photography.
 People also use it when they shoot wildlife.
 Wild animals are unpredictable, so you can use it to make sure that the animal stays in focus regardless of where it ends up in the frame.

-Another time to focus to infinity is when you are taking photographs in low light or at night.
+Another time to focus to infinity is when you are taking photographs in low light situations or during night photography.
 It is easier to set your lens to focus to infinity than it is to focus on specific objects that you can’t see very well.
 If you need to set your lens at night, you can use a far-off bright object such as the mood to make sure that everything in your focus stays clear.

 What Is the Hyperfocal Distance?

-The hyperfocal distance is another important concept to understand.
-The best way to understand it is that it is the nearest distance where the lens can focus while it keeps everything in the distance clear.
+Hyperfocal distance is another important concept to understand.
+The best way to understand it is that it is the nearest focus distance at which the distant object is sharp enough and appears to be in focus.
+The camera lens can focus while it keeps everything in the distance clear.

 The best way to get good at focusing on infinity is to practice.
 There are many moments when you could get an amazing shot of something in the distance, and perfecting this technique will allow you to get some amazing photographs.
 Whether you want to capture a beautiful mountain range off in the distance or the night sky, you can practice so that it is easy for you when you need to capture a great shot.